 Key issues to watch

-• Risk of further fixed revenue decline from calling,
+• Risk of further fixed revenue decline from calling, broadband and data

 • Updates on continued cost reduction activities